MajorFemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The seventh script displays the third line of a file

 The eight script creates a file with the specific name to display or have in it a specificied sentence

+The ninth scipt writes into the file, the result of the specified command.